Whimple: Wassailing

 Whimple has a long tradition of wassailing which it celebrates every year on Old Twelvey Night, 17 January.
 The Whimple Wassail is an orchard-visiting wassail ceremony and was first mentioned by the Victorian author and folklorist; the Reverend Sabine Baring-Gould in his book Devonshire Characters and Strange Events (published 1908).
+There is a black & white British Pathé film from 1927 of Whimple Wassail which can be viewed on YouTube under the title: "Wassailing the Apple Trees".
 In 1931 the Whimple Wassail was given further mention in the Devon & Exeter Gazette, describing how the Wassail was hosted at Rull Farm, Whimple by a Mr & Mrs Reynolds.

-The ceremony stopped during World War II but was revived by the Whimple History Society in 1980 and has grown into a popular tradition attracting visitors from all over the country.
+The ceremony stopped during World War II but was revived by the Whimple History Society in the 1980's and has grown into a popular tradition attracting visitors from all over the country.

-The ceremony begins at the New Fountain Inn with the first rendition of the wassail song, then the procession first wassails one of the last remaining 'Whimple Wonder' trees before visiting three orchards and stopping for a salute at the village tethering-stone to remember and pay respects to the late "Mayor of Whimple" John Shepherd, the man responsible for reviving the tradition.
+The ceremony begins at the Whimple Heritage Centre with the first rendition of the wassail song, then the procession first wassails one of the last remaining 'Whimple Wonder' trees before visiting three orchards and stopping for a salute at the village tethering-stone to remember and pay respects to the late "Mayor of Whimple" John Shepherd, the man responsible for reviving the tradition.
 He was also a great singer and recalled many old songs including the "Whimple Wassail".
 After visiting the last orchard, the wassail party finish up at the cricket club on the other side of the village where the full song is sung followed by much music-making and consumption of cheese, apple cake and cider.

 The Whimple Wassail song and processional tune were recorded by local folk musician Jim Causley, a native of Whimple, on his album Fruits of the Earth, a collection of traditional Devonshire and Westcountry songs, released in 2005 on WildGoose Records.